 An insurance company’s adjuster who wants to diagnose your case as minimal damage and no injuries will focus his/her attention on the minimal damage that can be seen in the outward appearances of your vehicle.
 They will want photos of the car before the accident and they will also ask about any possible pre-existing damage.
 They will also want:

-• Their own “experts” to evaluate any damage to your vehicle; and
+- Their own “experts” evaluate any damage to your vehicle

 Perhaps most of all, it will take patience on your part because insurance companies love to delay, delay, and delay some more.
 They are hoping you will stop treating, run out of patience and decide to “settle” on a lesser amount than you deserve just so you can be through with them.
 Don’t give in to them.
-If you have been involved in a low impact accident in St. Petersburg, talk to a personal injury attorney soon to get assistance in dealing with the insurance company.
+If you have been involved in a low-impact accident in Pinellas, talk to a personal injury attorney soon to get assistance in dealing with the insurance company.